 Harvest Fest and Pumpkin Patch at the Queens Botanical Garden

 Every year, the Queens Botanical Garden in Flushing hosts the Harvest Fest, which is an afternoon of Halloween fun, stories, and music.
 There will be garden workshops and tours, a pumpkin patch, a beer and wine garden, lawn games, trivia, arts and crafts, face painting, a petting zoo, and more.
-It will be held on Sunday, October 14, 2018.
+This year there will even be a special carnivorous plant display.
+It will be held on Sunday, October 27, 2019 from 12:00 pm to 4:00 pm.
+Tickets are $6 for non-members, which includes garden admission.

 Haunted House and Children's Fall Festival at the Queens Farm Museum

 A real highlight of Halloween is the Amazing Maize Maze at the Queens County Farm Museum in Floral Park.
-The one-day Children's Fall Festival is also at the museum.
 Come for the haunts and stay for the hayrides, sack races, treats, cider, pumpkins, pony rides, and a petting zoo.
 Check out the Haunted House and the Amazing Maize Maze between turns on the country-western dance floor.
 Don't forget to wear your best costume.
+This year the event will take place on Sunday October 27, 2019 from 11:00 am to 4:00 pm.
+Advance tickets cost $20.

 Haunted Lantern Tours at Fort Totten